CalibNet: Dual-branch Cross-modal Calibration for RGB-D Salient Instance Segmentation: Introduction

-Based on these observations, we have decided to design our approach based on the one-stage baseline, using a dual-branch cross-modal calibration scheme to fuse depth information in the \textit{kernel} and \textit{mask} branches.
-The approach comprises three key modules: 1) The Dynamic Interactive Kernel (\textbf{DIK}) module produces informative and structural attention maps using RGB and depth features.
-2) The Weight-Sharing Fusion (\textbf{WSF}) module makes effective use of cross-modal mutual information and integrates shared features.
-3) The Depth Similarity Assessment (\textbf{DSA}) module filters out noisy depth information and identifies valuable complements.
-Overall, our approach named \textbf{\ourmodel}, aims to enhance the accuracy and reliability of the depth information used in the kernel and mask branches, resulting in more precise and robust segmentation results.
-Additionally, we utilize bipartite matching~\cite{carion2020end} to facilitate label assignment and reduce redundant predictions during inference, rather than relying on non-maximum suppression (NMS) post-processing.
-This enables us to achieve better segmentation performance while reducing computation overhead.
+Based on the above observations, we propose a dual-branch cross-modal calibration network, called \textbf{\ourmodel}, to identify salient instances in a one-stage manner.
+As shown in~\figref{fusionstyle} (b), compared to proposal fusion in two-stage RGB-D instance-level models, the proposed \ourmodel~employs a bilateral fusion strategy to integrate depth information in both the kernel and mask branches.
+The essence of the dual-branch cross-modal calibration lies in the efficient exploitation of depth cues to enhance multiscale RGB features in both branches, ensuring strong consistency between the instance-aware kernels and the generated mask features.
+To this end, in the kernel branch, we introduce a Dynamic Interactive Kernel (\textbf{DIK}) module to produce informative and structural attention maps using RGB and depth features, followed by combining global features for dynamic kernel generation.
+In the mask branch, the main challenge is the suppression of low-quality structure information from depth features and the efficient fusion of valuable spatial cues with RGB features.
+To bridge this gap, a weight-sharing fusion (\textbf{WSF}) is proposed to efficiently exploit cross-modal mutual information and integrate multiscale shared features to enhance mask feature representation.
+Furthermore, a Depth Similarity Assessment (\textbf{DSA}) module is embedded to minimize noisy depth information and identify valuable complements.
+Overall, our approach aims to enhance the accuracy and reliability of the depth information used in the kernel and mask branches, resulting in precise and robust segmentation results.
+Additionally, we utilize bipartite matching~\cite{carion2020end} to facilitate label assignment and reduce redundant predictions, rather than relying on non-maximum suppression (NMS) post-processing.
+This enables us to achieve better segmentation performance while reducing computational overhead.